Kid Saiyan

-Clifford Joseph "King" Harris III (born August 25, 2004), known professionally as Kid Saiyan or King Harris, is an American rapper and media personality.
+Clifford Joseph "King" Harris III (born August 25, 2004), known professionally as Kid Saiyan or King Harris, is an American rapper.
 He is the son of rapper T.I. and R&B singer Tameka "Tiny" Harris, and part of the Harris family, which has appeared on various reality television shows.

-Harris started pursuing a music career in the early 2020s, releasing songs independently under the stage name Kid Saiyan.
-He has also made guest appearances on reality TV and taken on minor acting roles.

 Early life

-Clifford Joseph Harris III was born on August 25, 2004, in Atlanta, Georgia, to rapper T.I. and singer Tameka Cottle.
-He grew up in a large blended family, including half-siblings such as Zonnique Pullins, Messiah, Domani, and Deyjah, many of whom are active in music and entertainment.
+Clifford Joseph "King" Harris III was born on August 25, 2004, in Atlanta, Georgia, to rapper T.I. and singer Tameka Cottle.
+He grew up in a large family, including half-siblings such as Zonnique Pullins, Messiah, Domani, and Deyjah, many of whom are active in music and entertainment.
 Harris graduated from Dutchtown High School in Hampton, Georgia.

-Raised in the public eye due to his parents' fame and frequent media exposure, Harris appeared on the VH1 reality series T.I. & Tiny: The Family Hustle with his family, which documented their personal and professional lives.
-This experience introduced him to the entertainment industry and shaped his early public profile.
+Harris appeared on the VH1 reality series T.I. & Tiny: The Family Hustle with his family, which documented their personal and professional lives.

 Career

 Harris began pursuing music under the stage name Kid Saiyan in 2020, experimenting with Trap music and melodic hip-hop through his initial singles, "Bout Dat" and "Bad Intentions."
 He followed with the EP A Thin Line Between a King & a Playa in 2021, featuring tracks like "Young Wild & Reckless" and "Bussdown," marking his transition from reality TV personality to recording artist.

-After gaining exposure through his family's television success, Harris appeared in other media.
-He joined the improv comedy series Wild 'N Out, and made a guest appearance on the 2021 episode of the competition series Wash Wars.
-In 2023, he featured on Dish Nation as himself.